Agile Project Management | By Duncan Haughey | Read time minutes

-The reason this approach is called the waterfall method is that each stage follows on from the previous one after completion, cascading down like a waterfall.
+We call this approach the waterfall method because each stage follows the previous one after completion, cascading down like a waterfall.
 Like a waterfall, it flows down and never flows up.
-Often, this method is seen as 'safer'.
+Many people regard this method as safe.

-The waterfall method works well for commercial arrangements where contracts are signed, and money paid.
-However, when working with internal customers, it can be difficult to refuse last-minute changes when the people asking already have the backing of your senior management.
+The waterfall method works well for commercial arrangements where contracts are signed and money paid.
+However, when working with internal customers in your organisation, it can be challenging to refuse last-minute changes when the people asking already have the backing of your senior management.

-My line manager saw this as failure to deliver the customers' expectations and an embarrassment for the team.
-In my view, our delivery was ninety percent right, and the errors only needed a few days of development effort to fix.
-This first iteration had allowed us to understand the customer requirements fully and for the customer to communicate their expectations clearly.
+My line manager saw this as a failure to deliver the customers' expectations and an embarrassment for the team.
+In my view, our delivery was ninety per cent right, and the errors only needed a few days of development effort to fix.
+This first iteration had allowed us to understand the customer requirements fully and for the customer to communicate their expectations.

-After being suitably rebuked, I was left with no doubt of my managers feelings.
+After being suitably rebuked, I did not doubt my manager's feelings.
 I wasn't to allow this to happen again.
 In future, all work would have a fully agreed and signed off-specification before writing a single line of code.

 Interestingly, the customer seemed happy with the agile approach as it enabled them to see work in progress and make comments during development.

 That's debatable.
 Just because you start coding early doesn't necessarily mean you'll finish sooner.
-However, it can ensure the final deliverable better meets the customers' needs through the provision of their insights during the project.
+However, it can ensure the final deliverable meets the customers' needs by providing their insights during the project.

 So which method is best for your project, waterfall or agile?

-It's important as project manager to select the method that best satisfies your customers' needs.
+It's crucial as a project manager to select the method that best satisfies your customers' needs.
 The problem comes when there's a difference of opinion.
-In these cases choose the method that will deliver the best result.
+In these cases, choose the approach that will deliver the best result.
 Carefully manage anyone who disagrees.

-In the end, both methods can deliver your project.
+In the end, both methods will deliver your project.
 It's about managing the expectations of your customer and providing a quality product.
-After all, once you reach journey's end, nobody worries about how you got there.
+After all, once you reach the journey's end, nobody worries about how you got there.